C. Issue: The Balance Between Production and Consumption

 local supply of fluid milk products and the amount needed to cover cost

 of production.
-Section 9(e) of the Compact specifically requires the
+Section 9(e) of the Compact specifically

-Compact Commission to consider the balance between production and
+Compact Commission to consider the balance between production

 consumption of milk and fluid milk products in the regulated area.

-Inquiry under this issue assisted the Commission in determining
+Inquiry under this issue assisted the Commission in

 whether the region presently is being supplied locally or has become